Psychological typologies: Strict sets

 If characteristics have qualitative rather than quantitative distinctions, they are usually described as strict sets.

 Example: Right-handed people and left-handed people.
 The deaf and the hearing.
 Types in Socionics.

 Nonstrict sets

 It is very seldom that a certain quality is consistently absent in a psyche.
 Therefore, in most cases, it is useful to use mild classifications which reflect the real character of the distribution more precisely.

 Example: Typology by Ernst Kretschmer or William Herbert Sheldon.

 Complex models

 More complex and systematized models take into account the fact that they may meet both quantitative, and qualitative distinctions or traits.
-The distributions of these traits have clear connections and may form types which in term will have a constent distribution in society.
+The distributions of these traits have clear connections and may form types which in term will have a constant distribution in society.

 Example: Psycosmology model in the context of the general, typological and individual.